stickzman/Compilers/README.md

-# Daniel Ahl's repository for Design of Compilers
+# Daniel Ahl's Repository for Design of Compilers

 The language I have chosen to write my compiler in is Typescript.